 What schools are Dolores Huerta Elementary School often compared to?

-Dolores Huerta Elementary Schoolis often viewed alongside schools like Moffett Elementary School, Oak Street Elementary School, Melrose Avenue Elementary School by visitors of our site.
+Dolores Huerta Elementary Schoolis often viewed alongside schools like Moffett Elementary School, Oak Street Elementary School, Buford Elementary School by visitors of our site.

 What percent of students have achieved state testing proficiency in math and reading?